-- James Carty (McCarty) (c.1782-1859), whose ancestors may have come from Cork County, Ireland, was born about 1782 somewhere in Ireland.
-His father's name is given in at least one vital record as John Carty.
+James Carty (McCarty) (c.1782-1859) was born about 1782 somewhere in Ireland, possibly in County Cork.
+Although oral tradition among their descendants places the family origin in County Cork, there is also Y-DNA evidence that indicates a possible origin for their Carty surname in County Wexford.
+The name of James' father is given in at least one vital record as John Carty, but otherwise nothing is known about him.
 James married Elizabeth "Lizzie" Neal (b. c.1780), the daughter of Tudy (Thomas?)
-Neal, in Ireland and immigrated with her, and three sons, to North America.
+Neal, in Ireland, and immigrated with her, and three grown sons, to North America.
 Other friends and family may have made the voyage with them, but if they did, we know nothing of them.

 Many Irish immigrants changed their surnames when they entered the United States, and there is some evidence that James Carty's last name in Ireland was either O'Carty or McCarthy, If so, the family may have americanized their name to Carty (Cartey, Carthy) when they arrived here.
 Likewise, Lizzie Neal Carty's maiden name in Ireland may have been O'Neil.
 Indeed, it is known that some members of James Carty's family at times either used, or were assigned the last name McCarthy.
 However, there are other ideas on this also.
 Some thoughts on the origin of the Carty surname are covered in Appendix 1.